Project file organization

 ...

-|-- plan.cue // import "example.com/pkg/schemas/compose"
+|-- dagger.cue // import "example.com/myproject/schemas/compose"

 Summary

-Initializing the root module
+Initializing the module

 Project non initialized